VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 * Test the hypothesis (p-values)

 Fourth week:
-* Finalize the conclusions and add comments where it is needed
+* Finalize the analysis and add textual descriptions
 * Tidy up the notebook
 * Clean the plots, make them conclusive, add error and incertainty, ...
 * Write a final conclusion

 ## Questions for TA
-Add here some questions you have for us, in general or project-specific.
+* Is our project ambitious enough ?
+Too ambitious ?
+* Do you have bad experiences from a Chicago's restaurant to share with us ?